Table of Contents

 3. Don't Skip the Herbs

 While salt and pepper are the basics, adding herbs like rosemary, thyme, or oregano can add depth and complexity to your beef.
-You can use fresh or dried herbs depending on what you have on hand.
+For dried herbs, use about 1 teaspoon per pound of meat; for fresh herbs, use 1 tablespoon per pound.
 Dried herbs are more concentrated, so use less than you would with fresh.

 4. Experiment with Global Flavors

 Why stick to the same old seasoning when you can explore global flavors?
-Try using spices like za’atar, garam masala, or harissa to give your beef a unique twist.
+Try using spices like za'atar (mix with olive oil for Middle Eastern steak), garam masala (for Indian-style curry beef), or harissa (for North African grilled beef) to give your beef a unique twist.
 These bold flavors work especially well with grilled or roasted cuts.

 5. Balance Sweet, Salty, and Spicy